 Leaders of the humanitarian mission in Haiti said in interviews that they were dismayed by the relative lack of urgency and military muscle in the initial federal response to Puerto Rico’s catastrophe.

-When the OHM took office, all the progress enacted by Bush II and then Obama on disaster relief through FEMA and other agencies stopped.
-The progress stopped cold and then went into reverse.
-With his gutting of the executive offices under his control, and his unwillingness to take the job of president seriously outside of his weekend golf game where all the deals happen, there is no one left to take the helm.
+When Donald Trump took office all the progress enacted by Bush II and then Obama on disaster relief through FEMA and other agencies stopped.
+The progress stopped cold and then it went into reverse.
+With Trump’s gutting of the executive offices under his control, and his unwillingness to take the job of president seriously outside of his weekend golf game where all the deals happen, there is no one left to take the helm.
 At least Bush II didn’t brag about how good he did post-Katrina.
-Didn’t chastise the poor and destitute of New Orleans for asking for relief.
-The OHM dares to insult and scorn anybody and anything, and Republican boot-lickers in the House and Senate are all too eager to let him do whatever he wants.
+He didn’t chastise the poor and destitute of New Orleans for asking for relief.
+President Trump insults and scorns everybody and everything, and his Republican boot-lickers in the House and Senate are all too eager to let him do whatever he wants.

 If you vote for a Republican in the next election you will be supporting this hateful process and this lack of progress, too.
-Food for thought.
+Think about that, before you cast your next vote.

-Since I wrote this article there have been several podcasts that I’ve listened to that deal with the continuing issues in Puerto Rico.
-I’m going to append them here, as well as any informative news articles I run across dealing with the subject.
-I’m also going to move the article up in the timeline so that it will be at the top of the blog when new information comes in.
+Since I wrote this article a few weeks after the hurricanes struck and President Trump failed to act, there have been several podcasts that I’ve listened to that deal with the continuing issues in Puerto Rico.
+I’m going to append them here, as well as any informative news articles I run across dealing with the subject, for as long as the tragedy continues.

 One hundred days later, More Puerto Ricans have done without power, subsequent to hurricane Maria, for longer than any other storm in US history since the introduction of electricity into the US.